 But puberty arrived and all that went to shit.
-My relationship with God never recovered and it changed the relationship with my family, especially my father.
+My relationship with God never recovered, and it changed the relationship with my family, especially my father.
+We were always at odds with each other from the time I hit thirteen.
 I brush off the memory.
 It's painful.

-Now standing in the hushed splendor of the nave I'm overwhelmed by a familiar sense of peace.
+Now standing in the hushed splendor of the nave, I'm overwhelmed by a familiar sense of peace.
 "Come.
 I want to show you something."

-We walk down the side aisle to the sound of Ana's heels ringing over the flagstones until we reach a small side chapel.
-The golden walls and the dark floor are the perfect setting for the exquisite statue of Our Lady, surrounded by flickering candles.
+We walk down the side aisle, the sound of Ana's heels ringing over the flagstones, until we reach a small chapel.
+Its golden walls and dark floor are the perfect setting for the exquisite statue of Our Lady, surrounded by flickering candles.